Lazy-Rabbit-2001/Godot-4-Interface/README.md

-# Godot-4-Interface
+# Godot 4 GDScript Interface
-A Custom Class for Godot 4 to Temporarily Provide Interface Function
+A custom class for Godot 4 to temporarily provide interface system for GDScript language

 ## What is Interface?
 An interface is such a thing **to define which methods should a class have and should implement**.
 It's such a function in most of modern computer languages like C#, Java, etc.